We are supporting Advocacy that improves the lives of Vermont's young children, families, and providers

 The Vermont Early Childhood Advocacy Alliance is a statewide coalition of early childhood professionals and providers, parents, and employers working together to improve public policies that impact young children from birth to age eight on issues of health, safety, food security, economic security, and early care and education.

-Stay Tuned for our 2025 Legislative Agenda
+2025 Legislative Agenda

 2024 Legislative Agenda Results